conoro/node-red-pglite/README.md

   - This makes use of an early release of PGlite.
 Production deployment is not recommended
   - You may be able to load more Postgres extensions soon.
 Currently it loads pgvector and hstore.
 [Full PGlist list here](https://pglite.dev/extensions/).
   - Full Text Search is supported
-  - A flow with losts of examples in included
+  - A flow with lots of examples is included

 Usage
 -----